 Human trafficking for forced labor or sexual exploitation poses unique challenges for policymakers.
-Each year, an estimated 27-46 million individuals worldwide are held in modern slavery, generating annual profits between $30 and $50 billion.
-However, little is known about how the market for trafficked individuals works – and ultimately, how to prevent these crimes.
+Each year, an estimated 27million to 46 million individuals worldwide are held in modern slavery, generating annual profits between $30 billion and $50 billion.
+However, little is known about how the market for trafficked individuals works – and, ultimately, how to prevent this phenomenon.

-The Stanford Human Trafficking Data Lab is aiming to be at the forefront of quantitative scholarship and data-driven approaches to fighting human trafficking.
-During this initial start-up phase, the Lab will focus on two main goals.
-First, to develop a human trafficking data repository as a global model for integrating and curating existing (but disparate) administrative government data sources for new scholarship on trafficking markets.
+The Stanford Human Trafficking Data Lab aims to be at the forefront of quantitative scholarship and data-driven approaches to fighting human trafficking.
+During its formative period, the Lab has focused on two main goals.
+First, we have worked to develop a human trafficking data repository as a global model for integrating and curating existing (but disparate) administrative government data sources for new scholarship on trafficking markets.
 Initial work focuses on Brazil, where the research team has developed a strong government partnership and where data transparency laws create an unprecedented opportunity.
-Second, to advance a set of rigorous multidisciplinary research projects using the data repository to better understand human trafficking markets and the impact of policies focused on them.
+Second, the Lab is advancing a set of rigorous multidisciplinary research projects using the data repository to better understand human trafficking markets and the impact of policies focused on them.
 The goal is for this planning and development phase to serve as a proof-of-concept, demonstrating what can potentially be done in other countries as well.